ome/omero-scripts/omero/annotation_scripts/analysis_scripts/README.md

-Create scripts here which can be used for crunching images to produce numerical results.
+Scripts for crunching images to produce numerical results and similar tasks.